 Start a Routine and Stick to It

-- Potty breaks Every time your puppy eats, drinks, wakes up, plays, sniffs around the room — most young puppies have to eliminate at least every 45 minutes when awake.
-Pick the puppy up and carry him to the designated potty area.
-Never punish him for housetraining “mistakes.”
-When he eliminates outside, reward him immediately.
+- Potty breaks: Every time your puppy eats, drinks, wakes up, plays, sniffs around the room, provide them with a potty break.
+Most young puppies have to eliminate at least every 45 minutes when awake.
+Pick the puppy up and carry them to the designated potty area.
+Never punish them for housetraining “mistakes.”
+When they eliminate outside, reward them immediately.

 - Playtime: Your puppy needs exercise and interaction with you.
-A word of caution: sustained, strenuous exercise (long runs, jumping) is not good for puppies, but playing with toys and with you, mental stimulation with puzzles, and running in the yard are great.
+A word of caution—sustained, strenuous exercise (like long runs or jumping) is not good for puppies.
+But playing with toys and with you, mental stimulation with puzzles, and running in the yard are great activities.
 A tired puppy is a good puppy.

-- Dreamland: Young puppies sleep a lot; in fact, some will sleep 16-to-18 hours a day.
+- Dreamland: Young puppies sleep a lot.
+In fact, some will sleep 16 to 18 hours a day.
 Plan on several nap times during the day.
-You may need to put a crate in a quiet part of the house so he won’t be disturbed.
-At night, set a puppy bedtime and help him get used to the routine.
+You may need to put a crate in a quiet part of the house so they won’t be disturbed.
+At night, set a puppy bedtime and help them get used to the routine.

 Surviving the First Night

-- For many puppies, evening is the “witching hour,” and if you anticipate it by initiating play, he may use up some energy and settle down.
-An evening stroll gives him exercise and a chance to take a potty break.
-Be sure he potties right before bed.
+- For many puppies, evening is the “witching hour.”
+If you anticipate it by initiating play, your dog may use up some energy and settle down.
+An evening stroll gives them exercise and a chance to take a potty break.
+Be sure they go to the bathroom right before bed.

-- Put the crate in your bedroom.
-Your pup will feel more secure if he has you nearby.
-Bring home a blanket or stuffed toy that smells like your pup’s mother, and keep that in his crate.
+- Put their crate in your bedroom.
+Your pup will feel more secure if they have you nearby.
+Bring home a blanket or stuffed toy that smells like your pup’s mother, and keep that in their crate.

-- A set bedtime makes his adjustment and house training easier for everyone.
+- A set bedtime makes adjustment and house training easier for everyone.
 It doesn’t matter if it’s 8 p.m. or midnight, as long as it becomes a routine.
-Take him to his crate and help him settle down for the night – giving him a small treat when he goes in willingly.
+Take your pet to their crate and help them settle down for the night – giving them a small treat when they go in willingly.

-- If your puppy is not yet able to make it through the night, when he whines, quietly carry him out for a quick, boring potty break.
-Then put him back in the crate.
+- If your puppy is not yet able to make it through the night, when they whine, quietly carry them out for a quick, boring potty break.
+Then put them back in the crate.

-- If the pup cries, do not put him in your bed unless that is where you want him to sleep.
-You can put the crate right next to your bed and put your hand inside to reassure him that you’re there.
-A crate is like a den, where a puppy won’t eliminate.
+- If the pup cries, do not put them in your bed unless that is where you want them to sleep.
+You can put the crate right next to your bed and put your hand inside to reassure them that you’re there.
+A crate is like a den, a place where a puppy won’t eliminate.

 Building Strong Bonds

-With lots of affectionate contact with the family, consistent rules and routine, and rewards for good behavior, your puppy will quickly learn his place in his new “pack.”
-Most importantly, you will establish a bond that will endure throughout his life.
+With lots of affectionate contact with the family, consistent rules and routine, and rewards for good behavior, your puppy will quickly learn their place in this new “pack.”
+Most importantly, you will establish a bond that will endure throughout their life.